AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-mac/solving-problems/logs.md

 >If for some reason it is more convenient for you to send us logs in another way, you can export them yourself.
 To do this, select **Settings** → **General** → **Export logs** in the **Actions** section on the right.

 This section is updated regularly.
-If you have not found a solution to your problem in the articles given in this section, contact [AdGuard technical support](http://kb.adguard.com/en/technical-support).
+If you have not found a solution to your problem in the articles given in this section, contact AdGuard technical support at  support@adguard-vpn.com.